marianmzaki/nl-processing/README.md

 `npm run test`.

 ## Interactions

 ### Home page

 It is a single page web app.
 It has a single form input field that accepts user input(URL), then runs a check to make sure it is a valid URL.
-If it is not a valid URL, the following message will be displayed;
+If it is not a valid URL, the error message will be displayed as alert.

-### Invalid URL message

 If the URL is valid, an api call will be initiated and the result displayed on the web page as shown below;

 ### API response

-The page built for this project is a simple one.
-It has a form with a single filed which receives an input.
-This input is checked for valid url.
-A helpful error message is displayed for invalid url.
-If the url is valid, then an api call is performed and the result displayed on the page.
+if the url is valid, then an api call is performed and the result displayed on the page.